 There are three easy steps to improving your videos that you upload to social media platforms.
 This is my second blog post which will be a part of Tresnic Media’s “Intern Chronicles” where you will be able to find other articles that I will be writing.

-Today I will be going over an easy guide to making your videos more youtube-logo-05interesting.
+Today I will be going over an easy guide to making your videos more interesting.
 It’s main focus will be on video blogs or “vlogs” that companies will put up on their social media to give customer’s a visual on their blog posts.

 I’ll be going over on how to add life to the videos you make for YouTube, Vimeo, etc.